What Are the Best Defenses for Domestic Violence Cases?

 Maybe something is underlying that's going on, and they want to get an advantage in that divorce, so if they make up allegations that a person abused them, hit them, struck them, or whatever the case may be, they can successfully get a criminal conviction and a protective order.

 They can also then file for a domestic violence restraining order.
-They can try to get a divorce, and they'll be able to have a lot of success in the divorce case if they get that criminal conviction, they can get that domestic violence restraining order issued against the other side.
+They can try to get a divorce, and they'll be able to have a lot of success in the divorce case.
+If they get that criminal conviction, they can get that domestic violence restraining order issued against the other side.

 So, that's one angle or idea used against people.
 But if you can convince the prosecutor and the judge in the criminal case that: